 When scaling your application, what obstacles might you face?

 Getting started with scaling is easy, but implementing it is difficult.
 Application architecture may be one of the obstacles.
 There may be problems with request handling, for example, if solutions that find themselves in reality of high interest have not been implemented.
-A clean, modular code is recommended for RoR applications.
+A clean, modular code is recommended for Applications de la RdR.

 Integration with more database management systems is favored by this approach.
 In addition, it is not a problem to place load balancers in order to handle more requests.